 You Will Probably Reduce Injuries

 Adding cross-training to your running or cycling schedule will probably have an effect you did not predict: It may very well reduce the number of injuries you experience.
-By workout-out different muscle groups, straining joints in a way that gradually adds strength and flexibility, and developing a strong core, you will be taking steps to reduce so manyh of the overuse injuries that afflict endurance cyclists and especially runners.
+By workout-out different muscle groups, straining joints in a way that gradually adds strength and flexibility, and developing a strong core through core workouts, you will be taking steps to reduce so manyh of the overuse injuries that afflict endurance cyclists and especially runners.

 What HIIT Workouts Are Out There?